apmoore1/Bella/README.md

 ## Model Zoo

-The model zoo can be found in the ["model zoo"](https://github.com/apmoore1/Bella/tree/master/model%20zoo) folder.
+The model zoo can be found on the Git Lab repository [here](https://delta.lancs.ac.uk/mooreap/bella-models).

 ## The notebooks

 Can be found [here](./notebooks)

 The best order to look at the notebooks is first look at the data with this [notebook](./notebooks/datasets.ipynb).
 Then looking at the [notebook](./notebooks/Model%20Example.ipynb) that describes how to load and use the saved models from the [model zoo](#model-zoo).
 Then go and explore the rest if you would like:

 1. The Mass evaluation notebooks are the following
    * [Mass Evaluation - TDParse](./notebooks/Mass%20Evaluation%20-%20TDParse.ipynb) for the Target dependent models